padosoft/package-skeleton/README.md

 # Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email  instead of using the issue tracker.

 # Credits